We all want to escape our circumstances. -– Benedict Cumberbatch

 At about 7.30 the rain had stopped for long enough for us to take down the tent that had sheltered us for two nights and a day.
 We also took a moment to appreciate the small but effective near-platform of rock standing slightly above the rest of the bog.
 It had been a good place.
-I checked the geology app and saw that right exactly where we were, there was an intrusion of much harder igneous bedrock, meladiorite and hornblende, into the surrounding sea of sandstone.
+I checked the geology app and saw that right exactly where we were, there was an intrusion of much harder igneous bedrock, meladiorite and hornblende, in the surrounding sea of sandstone.

 The time had come.
 We staggered down to the river over the bog tussocks to take a view.